 To accomplish this, most businesses must establish positive relationships with gatekeepers at every level of the distribution channel.
 Otherwise, even the most compelling artwork and promotional copy in the world will never have the chance to show its stuff, because it will never get in front of the end-user.

 When we were building the famous Barefoot Wine brand, we were one of many new brands vying for the same limited and coveted shelf space in the retail market.
-We had to call on owners of distribution companies – as well as their sales reps, and retailers – as well as clerks who replaced our products on the shelves.
-We then went out into the community to “sell” our product to the end-users.
+We had to call on owners of distribution companies as well as their sales reps.
+We had to call on retailers as well as clerks who replaced our products on the shelves.
+Then went out into the community to “sell” our product to the end-users.
 These were all different people with different backgrounds who bought for different reasons, and each one required a different approach.

 The greatest advantage we had that enabled us to get from “Hi, you don’t know me,” to, “buy my product,” was a deep appreciation for who each one of them were as human beings – their culture, psychology, history and philosophy.
 All that can be learned in college.

 Known as the Liberal Arts, Liberal Studies, or the Humanities, these courses are essential to brand building.
 That’s because they give us the knowledge to break the ice with common ground, give and gain respect and trust, and ultimately forge the lasting relationships necessary to make sales.
 Buyers don’t buy your product so much as they buy you.
 The more you know about them, the faster they will give you the access and support you need to build your brand.

 So dust off that often neglected course of study that seems to have taken a back seat to the sciences and technology.
 Reacquaint yourself with the courses that make a difference in sales success.
 You will be much more likely to get purchase orders when you relate to folks in a way that shows respect for their differences.
 When you are dealing with humans, it is a good idea to learn the humanities!

 Who We Are